 An active shooter is an individual actively engaged in killing or attempting to kill people in a confined and populated area.
 In most cases, there is no pattern or method to their selection of victims.
 An active shooter incident is unpredictable and can evolve quickly.
 It is often over within 10-15 minutes.

-The Run-Hide-Fight video demonstrates the actions one should take if involved in an active shooter situation.
+This Active Shooter video demonstrates the actions one should take if involved in an active shooter situation.
+(Closed captioning available)

 Run.
 If there is an escape path, get out.